 This moment of enlightenment can happen at any time.

 “They suddenly start asking themselves “Why am I doing whatever job I’m doing right now?’” says Tilley. “‘I should be doing something that I feel good at, that I feel confident in, that everybody seems to think would be an excellent job for me.’”

 These personal explorations often lead to career choices in psychology.
 “I tell students who tell me this that you’re not alone, you’re one of those special people that everybody can lean on and talk to.
 I think they like to hear that because they know they are in a room full of people who are their compadres.
 They are with people who really get them.”

-For those people, a bachelor’s degree in psychology could be the start of a long journey towards a rewarding career as a licensed therapist — which will also require the successful competition of master’s degree including a ten-month practicum placement under the mentorship of an experienced and licensed therapist.
+For those people, a bachelor’s degree in psychology could be the start of a long journey towards a rewarding career as a licensed therapist — which will also require the successful competition of a graduate degree, practicums, and a variety of state-specific requirements for licensure.

 Regardless of your career aspirations, possessing a degree can add value to future opportunities.
-This can clearly be seen in Bureau of Labor Statistics data which states that the median weekly earnings of someone with a bachelor’s degree are $1,173 compared to $712 for those with just a high school diploma.
-Unemployment rates are also dramatically reduced for college graduates with 2.5 percent currently out of work compared to 4.6 percent with no degree.
+This can clearly be seen in Bureau of Labor Statistics, which states that the median weekly earnings of someone with a bachelor’s degree are $1,248 compared to $746 for those with just a high school diploma.
+Unemployment rates are also dramatically reduced for bachelor’s degree graduates with 2.2% unemployment rate compared to 3.7% for those with a high school diploma.

 The growth in the value of a psychology degree can be attributed to changing attitudes towards the role of psychology in a healthy population.
 According to Tilley, this is particularly apparent in areas such as emergency and traumatic level care — with a particular focus on caring for military personnel and veterans following traumatic events.